From Bosom Buddies to Bristol’s Batonbearer

 Lynette Hopkins carried the torch along the route through St Paul's when the Queen’s Baton Relay visited Bristol on 5 July.

-She was one of the 2,022 inspirational Batonbearers that will take the Queen's Baton on a 2,500-mile journey through England, ahead of the Birmingham Commonwealth Games which opens on July 28.
+She was one of the 2,022 inspirational Batonbearers that will take the Queens Baton on its 2,500-mile journey through England, ahead of the Birmingham Commonwealth Games which opens on July 28.

 One little boy shook my hand and said: ‘congratulations’, and I asked him if he’d like to hold the baton for a moment.

 “The atmosphere, the laughter, all the people clapping - it was so fantastic and I was very humbled.
-I’ve never done anything like this and it was such an accolade to be chosen.
-It brought tears to my eyes."
+I’ve never done anything like this and it was such an accolade to be chosen."

 The baton's first stop was at the Empire Fighting Chance Charity in Easton and then it headed to St Paul's to be met by children from local schools and the Lord Lieutenant of Bristol, Mrs Peaches Golding OBE.